Which Circular Saw Should I Buy? My Review of the Hitachi C7SB2

 Powerful Circular Saw For Professional and DIY Use

 Having worn out two DIY circular saws from heavy and prolonged use cutting palettes, heavy timber etc, I decided to treat myself to a pro machine.
 Although I am not a tradesman, I do a lot of DIY, and my policy is that if a tool is used infrequently, a DIY model will suffice.
 However if a power tool is going to be used a lot, it makes economic sense to invest in a pro machine even though it may be double the price of the DIY model.
-The Hitachi C7SB2 circular saw is a 1700 watt, 15 amp tool, well able to handle the toughest cutting jobs.
+The award winning Hitachi C7SB2 circular saw has been popular for over a decade.
+It's a 1700 watt, 15 amp tool, well able to handle the toughest cutting jobs.
 Retail price for this saw is generally in the sub $160 range.

 The Hitachi C7SB2 is supplied in a strong blow-molded case.
 It weighs just over 10 pounds which is somewhat heavier than a DIY machine, but this is to be expected from a solidly built pro model.
 The base is made from solid aluminum alloy unlike DIY models, which have thin, pressed steel bases.
 The saw comes with a 7 1/4 inch (185 mm) 18 tooth TCT blade as standard.
 The motor casing is solidly built with easy access to the brushes, and the blade housing and guard are made from aluminum to reduce weight.
 As standard on a circular saw, adjustment of cutting depth is possible and also the bevel angle.
 The locking levers are broad and sturdy and can be clamped tightly shut with the thumb or palm.
 The bevel scale is easy to read.